gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 derived from this previous experience are abstract and program-like, rather than a basic mapping between stimuli and action.
 * As such, this perpetually learning model-growing system can be interpreted as an *artificial general intelligence* (AGI).
 But don't expect any singularitarian robot apocalypse to ensue: that's pure fantasy, coming from a long series of profound misunderstanding of both intelligence and technology.
+## Staying up to date in a fast-moving field
+With an exponential increase in financial resources and research headcount since 2013, the field as a whole is now moving at a frenetic pace.
+What you've learned here won't stay relevant forever, and it isn't all you need for the rest of your career.